 He said that all of the available data showed that CPR very rarely works on someone in Haggart’s condition, and that it could lead to a drawn out death in the ICU.
 “Either way you decide, we will honor your choice, and that’s the truth,” Byock reassured Haggart.
 “Should we do CPR if your heart were to suddenly stop?”
 “Yes,” he replied.
 “You’d be okay with being in the ICU again?”
 Byock asked.
 “Yes,” Haggart said.
 “I know it’s an awkward conversation,” Byock said.
 “It beats second place,” Haggart joked, laughing.

 “You don’t think it makes any sense?”
 Kroft asked the doctor.
 “It wouldn’t be my choice.
 It’s not what I advise people.
 At the present time, it’s their right to request it.
 And Medicare pays for it,” Byock said.

-.
-Byock--a friend of mine who I respect greatly as one of the country's leading hospice physicians--believes that the choice he assured Mr. Haggert was available, shouldn't be.
+At the present time.
+Byock–a friend of mine who I respect greatly as one of the country’s leading hospice physicians–believes that the choice he assured Mr. Haggert was available, shouldn’t be.

 By law, Medicare cannot reject any treatment based upon cost.
 It will pay $55,000 for patients with advanced breast cancer to receive the chemotherapy drug Avastin, even though it extends life only an average of a month and a half; it will pay $40,000 for a 93-year-old man with terminal cancer to get a surgically implanted defibrillator if he happens to have heart problems too.
 “I think you cannot make these decisions on a case-by-case basis,” Byock said.
 “It would be much easier for us to say ‘We simply do not put defibrillators into people in this condition.’
 Meaning your age, your functional status, the ability to make full benefit of the defibrillator.
 Now that’s going to outrage a lot of people.”